markprodehl/My-Note-Taker/README.md

  # Description:

- My Note Taker is an application that can be used to write, save, and delete notes.
+ My Note Taker is an application that can be used to save and delete notes.
 The application uses an express backend to save and retrieve note data from a JSON file.

  # Table Of Contents